 RegionsAfrica Democratic Republic of the Congo France North & West Africa Sahel South & Central Africa Western Europe

-Ambassador Rama Yade is senior director of the Atlantic Council’s Africa Center and senior fellow for the Europe Center.
-She is also a teacher of African affairs at Mohammed VI Polytechnic University in Morocco and, since 2017, at Sciences Po Paris.
+Ambassador Rama Yade is Senior Director of the Atlantic Council’s Africa Center and senior fellow for the Europe Center.
+She is also a teacher of African affairs at Mohammed VI Polytechnic University in Morocco and at Sciences Po Paris.

 Prior to joining the Council, she was a consultant for the World Bank, advising the institution on education, youth, sports, human capital, and disability issues in Africa.
 She also has strong experience in the private sector as an editor in London, where she overviewed a collection of books about African millennials, and as director for development at a French consulting firm in corporate and social responsibility.

 Ambassador Yade has over a decade of experience working in French, European, and international politics.
 At the age of thirty, she was appointed as the deputy minister for foreign affairs and human rights of the Republic of France: the first ever French minister for human rights and the first woman of African descent to become a member of the French cabinet.